-The Bishkek Protocol was signed on May 8, 1994, at a meeting, in Bishkek, the capital city of Kyrgyzstan, with the initiative of the Inter-Parliamentary Assembly of the Russian-backed regional organization, the Commonwealth of Independent States (CIS), the Parliament of Kyrgyzstan, the Federal Assembly, and the Ministry of Foreign Affairs of the Russian Federation on May 4-5, 1994.
+The final document of the Bishkek Protocol was signed on May 8, 1994, following a meeting held in Bishkek, the capital of Kyrgyzstan, on May 4–5, 1994.
+The meeting was initiated by the Inter-Parliamentary Assembly of the CIS, the Parliament of Kyrgyzstan, the Federal Assembly, and the Ministry of Foreign Affairs of the Russian Federation.
 The Protocol stressed the importance of encouraging every possible option in order to avoid armed hostilities between the Republic of Armenia and the Republic of Azerbaijan over Nagorno-Karabakh, a situation that was not only harmful to the population of these two republics but also had a negative effect on the region as a whole and seriously complicated the international situation.
 In addition, seriously, the Protocol was in favor of the natural active role of the CIS and the Inter-Parliamentary Assembly; urged the parties to the conflict to a ceasefire at midnight from 8 to May 9, 1994; and proposed to the CIS member states’ parliaments dispatching of the CIS’s peacekeeping forces to the region.[1]

-When the CIS countries’ parliamentary delegations met on May 4-5 to discuss the Nagorno-Karabakh conflict and sign the Bishkek Protocol, Afiyettin Jalilov, deputy speaker of the Azerbaijani parliament and head of the Azerbaijani delegation in Bishkek, refused to sign the protocol and stated that he needed to get the approval of Heydar Aliyev, the President of the Azerbaijan Republic.
+When the CIS countries’ parliamentary delegations met on May 4–5 to discuss the Nagorno-Karabakh conflict and sign the Bishkek Protocol, Afiyeddin Jalilov, deputy speaker of the Azerbaijani parliament and head of the Azerbaijani delegation in Bishkek, refused to sign the protocol and stated that he needed to get the approval of Heydar Aliyev, the President of the Republic of Azerbaijan.
 According to Thomas de Waal, “the Azerbaijani leadership faced a stark choice.
 If they signed the protocol, they would embrace the best chance yet of peace but also have to give up military ambitions and confront a domestic backlash.”[2]

 Since the Azerbaijani delegation refused to sign the Protocol without President Aliyev’s consent, the parties to the negotiation reached an agreement whereby the space for Jalilov’s signature would be left blank until approval from Baku was obtained.
 President Aliyev was in Brussels on an official visit during the Bishkek meeting.
 When he returned to Baku on May 8, Vladimir Kazimirov, Ambassador-at-Large and Plenipotentiary Representative of the President of the Russian Federation to the Nagorno-Karabakh conflict-resolution process and head of the Russian mediation mission, also visited Azerbaijan to negotiate the Bishkek Protocol with the Azerbaijani President.
 After a long negotiation, the Azerbaijani side concluded that it would sign the Protocol if two changes were made to the document.[3]